HugoTouchette/ICTS-RL/README.md

 To update directory as more material will be added: git pull

-To git push is allowed to the repository.
+Note: No git push allowed to the repository.

 Enjoy the course!